hamishforbes/lua-resty-vhost/README.md

 #lua-resty-vhost

 Library for matching hostnames to values.
-Supports wildcard and .hostname syntax in the same way as Nginx's [server_name](http://nginx.org/en/docs/http/ngx_http_core_module.html#server_name) directive.
+Supports wildcard and `.hostname.tld` syntax in the same way as Nginx's [server_name](http://nginx.org/en/docs/http/ngx_http_core_module.html#server_name) directive.

 Keys beginning with `.` or `*.` will match apex and all sub-domains, longest match wins.
 Non-wildcard matches always win.

-Regex matches are not supported
+Regex matches and prefix wildcards are not supported.

 #Overview